Taking AI image generation up a notch

 Generate images or text textures with a prompt

 The latter feature focuses on the appearance of a typeset.
 Imagine you want a host of letters with a texture that looks like melted chocolate, type in the prompt, and voilà — that’s what you’re going to get.
 You can even change the font of the resulting text.
-Meanwhile, the upcoming features will allow you to edit images and videos in better detail, generate custom brushes and vectors, and more.
+Meanwhile, the upcoming features will enable you to edit images and videos with greater detail, generate custom brushes and vectors, and more.

 Currently, Adobe is highly encouraging interested users to join the beta testing stage.
-In time, it plans to give users virtually no limit in exploring the boundaries of their creativity.
+In time, it plans to give users virtually unlimited access to explore the boundaries of their creativity.
 Users can also let the software use their work in its “training” or use the “Do Not Train” tag on their content.
 However, like with any other AI-powered image-generation software, this one is also a hit-or-miss in its results.

 A careful approach to AI image generation